Sargam5360/InterviewPrep/STAR14Principles.md

 ### 7. Insist on the highest standards
 Leaders have relentlessly high standards -; many people may think these standards are unreasonably high.
 Leaders are continually raising the bar and drive their teams to deliver high quality products, services, and processes.
 Leaders ensure that defects do not get sent down the line and that problems are fixed so they stay fixed.

-Situaion: Testing Suit
+Situaion: Testing Suit, 200 defects.
+Repeated defects, invalid defects.
+ERICA

 Task:

-Action:
+Action: Seminar, expert talks, alloted hours for the same, tutorial on the new framework, testing culture, presentations, new tools designed.

-Result:
+Result: New wave, awareness was created, lower defects, saved costs by a whooping 66%.

 ### 8. Think Big
 Thinking small is a self-fulfilling prophecy.
 Leaders create and communicate a bold direction that inspires results.
 They think differently and look around corners for ways to serve customers.

 Situation:    Tableau  RCCL Data Analysis

-Task:
+Task: AI CHat bot for internal use

-Action:
+Action: Innovative design.

-Result:
+Result: ERICA platform was leveraged to deliver more, reused, cost effective, highly efficient.
+25+ internal teams use the platform, ease of deployment through SLACK, other companies are taking a look into it.

 ### 9. Bias For Action
 Speed matters in business.
 Many decisions and actions are reversible and do not need extensive study.
 We value calculated risk taking.